apiaryio/apiaryio.github.com/_posts/2015-05-28-API-Blueprint-GitHub.md

 ---
-title: API Blueprint on GitHub
+title: It's offical!
+API Blueprint and GitHub
 author: zdenek
-excerpt: "API Blueprint language as a first-class citizen on GitHub"
+excerpt: "API Blueprint recognized as a first-class citizen on GitHub"
 layout: post
-date: 2015-05-28 12:00:00
+date: 2015-06-03 12:00:00
 published: true
 comments: true
 ---

 Collaboration and continuous integration are the heart of every good API design.
 This is why we care about integration with CI services and GitHub.
-I am happy to announce the major milestone for API Blueprint.

-API Blueprint is now recognized as a language on GitHub!
+Today, I am proud to announce a major milestone for API Blueprint - it's now an official language on GitHub.

-All you need to do is to append the `.apib` extension to your blueprint file and push it to GitHub.
+To see the true beauty of API Blueprint on GitHib, you'll need to add `.apib` as the extension to your blueprint file and push to GitHub.

-## First-class citizen
+## First-class Citizen

-The growth of API Blueprint over the two years of its existence was tremendous.
-Adapted by an incredible amount of API developers, consumers, architects and stake holders alike.
-Today, there are countless number of  blueprints is stored in GitHub.
-And now, you can search for and see them syntax highlighted!
+The growth of API Blueprint over the last two years has been tremendous.
+Since its existence an incredible amount of API developers, consumers, architects and stake holders as adopted API Blueprint.
+Currently, there are a countless number of blueprints stored in GitHub.
+And now, you have the ability to search for them and view the beautiful syntax highlighting.

-### Repository statistics
+### Repository Statistics

-The first place where you can see API Blueprint language is the repository dashboard.
-API Blueprint now figures in the repository's language statistics:
+The repository dashboard is one of the places where you're able to view the repository's language statistics for API Blueprint.

 <img width="640" src="/images/2015-05-28-API-Blueprint-GitHub/statistics.png" alt="Repo statistics" />

-### Language search
+### Language Search

-On GitHub every public blueprint gets indexed.
-This enables a search for indexed blueprints.
-Just add `language:API Blueprint` to your search query:
+On GitHub every public blueprint gets indexed and is searchable.
+Simply add `language:API Blueprint` to your search query:

 <img width="640" src="/images/2015-05-28-API-Blueprint-GitHub/search.png" alt="Search" />

-Note: GitHub seems to index only new pushes.
-Only recently updated blueprints get indexed.
-Unfortunately GitHub does not back fill indexes for blueprints created in the past.
+Note: Unfortunately, it appears that GitHub will only index recently updated blueprints and not automatically index blueprints created in the past.

-### Syntax highlighting
+### Syntax Highlighting

-Blueprints with `.apib` extension are now syntax highlighted on GitHub too:
+In addition to being searchable, any blueprint file with an `.apib` extension will be displayed with syntax highlighting.

 <img width="640" src="/images/2015-05-28-API-Blueprint-GitHub/syntaxhighlighting.png" alt="Syntax highlighting" />

 ### GFM Fenced Code Blocks